AleksMarinova/typescript-todo/README.md

-simple todo with typescript and react
+simple todo with typescript and react  with login and register components